12 – 15 inches

 These dogs also do well as therapy dogs, so therapy training is an option for older dogs after obedience training and a life of living closely with humans has been experienced.
 Agility training should be considered as well, as these dogs are fast, flexible, and focused.

-These dogs have a short, smooth coat that doesn’t heavily shed, so they need little grooming throughout the week.
+These dogs have short, smooth coats that don’t heavily shed, so they need little grooming throughout the week.
 A few brushings and a quick wipe-down of the ears is all that should be needed.
 Their nails should stay naturally trimmed, thanks to the long walks you’ll be taking them on.
 And they don’t typically need baths, as they are good at keeping themselves clean in general.

 Male vs. Female